gnosis/dex-research/dFusion/dFusion.rst

         // sending of funds
         require( Token(token).transferFrom(...))

-        uint accountIndex = ... //lookup accountIndex from msg.sender
+        uint accountId = ... //lookup accountId from msg.sender

         // Storing deposit information
-        depositHash[blocknr/20] = sha256(depositHash[blocknr/20], accountIndex, amount, token)
+        depositHash[blocknr/20] = sha256(depositHash[blocknr/20], accountId, amount, token)
     }

-TThat means that all the depositing information are stored in a bytes32 `depositHash`.
-Each 20 ethereum blocks, we store all the occurring `depositsHash` in a unique hash.
+TThat means that all the depositing information are stored in a bytes32 **depositHash**.
+Each 20 ethereum blocks, we store all the occurring **depositsHash** in a unique hash.

 The deposits can be incorporated by any significantly bonded party by calling the following function: